 In the late 1960's the older central block of the Hall was demolished, leaving the north wing built in 1881 as well as the south wing.
 Eshott Hall fell into disuse but was revived in 1997 by Ho Sanderson, great grandson of Emerson Bainbridge, who developed the Hall into a venue for weddings, functions with some guest accommodation.

 Eshott Hall have 12 dog friendly rooms in both the main hall and in Eshott Grange.
-Dogs are charged a £10 per dog per night.
+Dogs are charged a £15 per dog per night.
+You will receive a special doggy welcome pack with a few essentials to use during your stay and some tasty treats for your travelling companion to nibble on.

 View special offers or book now